5 Clever Marketing Strategies Amidst COVID-19

 2. Pausing or Postponing New Projects

-In these days of uncertainty, it’s important to remain calm when getting your message across.
+In these days of uncertainty, it’s essential to remain calm when communicating your message.
 When you’re a brand with a ton of followers, be careful.
-Of course, everyone is worried to some extent, but spreading panic will not help anything.
-Nor will it provide jobs and income for families and businesses that are struggling the most.
+Of course, everyone is somewhat worried, but spreading panic will not help anything.
+Nor will it provide jobs and income for families and businesses struggling the most.

 Also, show people that you care about them, that they matter, and that they are not alone.
 One of the first principles in marketing is that we always choose to work with people we know, like, and trust.
 We also buy from brands that inspire us.
 Be one of those brands!